Complexity of Paired Domination Problems on Circle and $k$-Polygon Graphs: Introduction

-A circle graph $G = (V, E)$ represents an intersection model of chords positioned on a circle, where each $v \in V$ uniquely corresponds to a chord and there is an edge $(u, v) \in E$ if and only if the pair of chords corresponding to $u$ and $v$ intersect.
-Instead, if the chords position on a $k$-polygon, then a $k$-polygon graph results.
-In fact, the graph shown in Figure~1 is both a circle graph and a 4-polygon graph.
+A circle graph $G = (V, E)$ represents an intersection model of chords positioned on a circle, where each vertex $v \in V$ corresponds uniquely to a chord, and an edge $(u, v) \in E$ exists if and only if the chords corresponding to $u$ and $v$ intersect.
+If the chords are positioned on a $k$-polygon, the resulting graph is a $k$-polygon graph.
+In fact, the graph shown in Figure~\ref{figure:circle_and_polygon} is both a circle graph and a 4-polygon graph.
 Their corresponding intersection models are shown in Figure~\ref{figure:circle_and_polygon}.
-Also notice that $k$-polygon graphs are a sub-class of circle graphs, which was shown in~\cite{Elmallah98}.
-Besides, there was an $O(4^kn^2)$ algorithm that could determine whether or not a given circle graph is a $k$-polygon graph.
+It is important to note that $k$-polygon graphs form a subclass of circle graphs, as demonstrated in~\cite{Elmallah98}.
+Additionally, an $O(4^kn^2)$-time algorithm was proposed to determine whether a given circle graph is a $k$-polygon graph.

-In this paper, we first showed it NP-complete to find a minimum paired-dominating set on a circle graph.
-Then, we proposed two polynomial time algorithms, one for finding minimum dominating sets in $O(n(\frac{n}{k^2-k})^{2k^2-4k})$ time and the other for finding minimum paired-dominating sets in $O(n(\frac{n}{k^2-k})^{2k^2-2k})$ time, both on k-polygon graphs, a subclass of circle graphs.
-Our results improved the work of~\cite{ElMallah93}.
-In the next two sections, the NP-hardness proof and the two proposed algorithms are presented.
-Finally, before ending this paper, some remarks are given in Section~\ref{section:conclusion}.
+In this paper, we first prove that finding a minimum paired-dominating set on a circle graph is NP-complete.
+Next, we propose two polynomial-time algorithms: one for finding minimum dominating sets in $O(\frac{n^{2k^2-4k+1}}{(k^2-k)^{k^2-k} (k^2-3k)^{k^2-3k}})$ time, and the other for finding minimum paired-dominating sets in $O(n(\frac{n}{k^2-k})^{2k^2-2k})$ time, both for $k$-polygon graphs, a subclass of circle graphs.
+Furthermore, we improve the previous algorithm for the domination problem, reducing its time complexity to $O(n^{3k-5})$.
+Our results enhance the work of~\cite{ElMallah93}.
+In the next two sections, we present the NP-hardness proof and the two proposed algorithms.
+Finally, some concluding remarks are provided in Section~\ref{section:conclusion}.